 So here’s a collection of images I’ve taken in the past few years with the GR II at high ISOs.
-The GR II has an APS-C sized CMOS sensor (23.7 x 15.7mm), which is basically the same size as cameras like the Fujifilm XT-3, Nikon D7500, Sony a6500, or the Canon 80D.1 It produces images up to 16.2MP which measure 4928 by 3264 pixels.
+The GR II has an APS-C sized CMOS sensor (23.7 x 15.7mm), which is basically the same size as cameras like the Fujifilm XT-3, Nikon D7500, Sony a6500, or the Canon 80D.1 It produces images up to 16.2MP; they measure 4928 by 3264 pixels.

 And it has an ISO range from 100 to 25600.
 I’m focusing here on the upper end of that range, starting with ISO 1600.
-(If you’re looking for a more general collection at a broader range of ISOs, I posted some sample images here some time ago.
-I’ve included the ISO each photo was taken at in the captions.
+(If you’re looking for a more general collection at a broader range of ISOs, I posted some sample images here some time ago.)
+I’ve included the ISO at which each photo was taken in the captions.

-High ISO Sample Images from the Ricoh GR II
+High ISO Sample Images with the Ricoh GR II

 These were all originally shot in RAW, and while the images have been processed in Lightroom (and some in Color Efex Pro 4), I haven’t applied any extra noise reduction to them.
 You can click on each image to open a full-resolution version for a closer look.